 This White Paper assesses the factors weighing on private sector development in Yemen.
 It lays out the impacts of the 2011 uprising in Yemen, the ensuing political crisis and the current conflict on the economy and the private sector.
 Following this, recommendations are offered to both the Yemeni government and international stakeholders regarding steps that can be taken to revive and develop the private sector post conflict.

-The Policy Brief deals with the role of local councils in Yemen and analyses their current situation.
+This White Paper deals with the role of local councils in Yemen and analyses their current situation.
 In the absence of central state authority and despite all the challenges they face, these councils remain important instruments for coordinating humanitarian relief efforts and local-level conflict mediation.
 Local councils are among the best-equipped and best-established institutions to support a shift away from the previous centralized model.
-Thus the Policy Brief concludes that it is imperative that local, regional and international actors seek not merely to keep local governance structures from collapse but to enhance the capacities of local councils in post-conflict scenarios.
+Thus the Brief concludes that it is imperative that local, regional and international actors seek not merely to keep local governance structures from collapse but to enhance the capacities of local councils in post-conflict scenarios.

 herausgegeben von Andrea Warnecke and Bilkis Zabara